Guest Artists

 Andreas Ravnestad

-Guitars, Gatekeepers
+Gatekeepers

 Norway

 Andreas Ravnestad was born in 1982 and lives in Trondheim, Norway.
 He began his musical career at 11 when he started attending guitar classes at the local community school.
 At 19, he moved away to study, but continued playing guitar every now and then.
 His interest in music and guitars was revived when he discovered how to create music on computers.
 He attended a course in music technology at the Norwegian institute of Science and Technology, and began working on ideas which he later published on the internet.
-This way he came in contact with Cheryl and caught interest in her Legend's Ghost project.
+This way he came in contact with Cherelle and caught interest in her Legend's Ghost project.

 Anders Thonander

-Bass, Gatekeepers
+Gatekeepers

 Sweden